Measurement of Factor Strenght: Theory and Practice

 Date Written: 2020

 This paper proposes an estimator of factor strength and establishes its consistency and asymptotic distribution.
-The proposed estimator is based on the number of statistically significant factor loadings, taking account of the multiple testing problem.
-We focus on the case where the factors are observed which is of primary interest in many applications in macroeconomics and finance.
-We also consider using cross section averages as a proxy in the case of unobserved common factors.
-We face a fundamental factor identification issue when there are more than one unobserved common factors.
-We investigate the small sample properties of the proposed estimator by means of Monte Carlo experiments under a variety of scenarios.
-In general, we find that the estimator, and the associated inference, perform well.
-The test is conservative under the null hypothesis, but, nevertheless, has excellent power properties, especially when the factor strength is sufficiently high.
-Application of the proposed estimation strategy to factor models of asset returns shows that out of 146 factors recently considered in the finance literature, only the market factor is truly strong, while all other factors are at best semi-strong, with their strength varying considerably over time.
-Similarly, we only find evidence of semi-strong factors in an updated version of the Stock and Watson (2012) macroeconomic dataset.
+The estimator is based on the number of statistically significant factor loadings, taking multiple testing into account.
+Both cases of observed, and unobserved factors are considered.
+The small sample properties of the proposed estimator are investigated using Monte Carlo experiments.
+It is shown that the proposed estimation and inference procedures perform well, and have excellent power properties, especially when the factor strength is sufficiently high.
+Empirical applications to factor models for asset returns show that out of 146 factors recently considered in the literature, only the market factor is truly strong, while all other factors are at best semi-strong, with their strength varying considerably over time.
+Similarly, we only find evidence of semi-strong factors using a large number of U.S. macroeconomic indicators.

 Keywords: factor models, factor strength, measures of pervasiveness, cross-sectional dependence, market factor